 Zoom Video Communications SuccessStory

 With thousands of companies struggling in the light of COVID-19, a few have managed to stay afloat.
-One is Zoom Video Communications, wherein the company hasn't only survived, but has seemingly changed how millions of people communicate around the world.
-But even if businesses reopen and workers start returning to their offices, Zoom plans to stay in the game for the long haul.
+Among them is Zoom Video Communications.
+The company hasn't only survived, but has seemingly changed how millions of people communicate around the world.
+But even when businesses reopen and workers start returning to their offices, Zoom plans to stay in the game for the long haul.

 Zoom Video Communications, Inc. is a communications technology company based in California, USA.
 It specializes in providing video conferencing and online chat services.

 Despite facing competition from numerous video conferencing platforms such as Skype, Microsoft Teams, WebEx, and TeamViewer, Zoom has managed to overtake every single one of them.
-Many consider Zoom as an overnight success, but it actually took the California-based communications company around nine years to get where they are today.
+Many consider it an overnight success, but it actually took the California-based communications company nine years to get where they are today.

 Founder Eric Yuan decided to start Zoom with the hope of building a conferencing platform that isn't only easy to use, but also easy to navigate compared to its competitors.
 The decision was mostly triggered by the lack of accessible platforms at the time.
 It also helped that Yuan had extensive knowledge when it comes to developing communications software as he was part of the team that created WebEx for Cisco.